domatescorbasi/beat-up-port/README.md

 ![alt text](https://i.imgur.com/sWsVRVr.png "Beat-up-port Logo")

 # DESCRIPTION
 **Beat-up-port** is a shell script to download musics of Beatport top 100 chart via Youtube or SoundCloud.
-It is compatible with Unix-like systems It is released to the public domain, which means you can modify it, redistribute it or use it however you like.
+It downloads the music categorically into appropriate folders depending on the genre.
+It is compatible with Unix-like systems.
+It is released to the public domain, which means you can modify it, redistribute it or use it however you like.

-Downloads the music categorically into appropriate folders depending on the genre.

 # Usage
 ### Set your variables in the script